 As Plato put it “Wise men speak because they have something to say; Fools because they have to say something.”

 Depending on what people are requiring, I will adopt areas mainly from coaching, mentoring and some consulting in areas I am familiar with.
-As an expert in coaching/mentoring, counselling is another specialist area and best left to those experts of which I can offer recommendations.
+As an expert in coaching/mentoring, counselling is another specialist area and best left to those experts of which I can offer, likewise qualified, recommendations.

 - Identify what you need